 The CIPN field contains the CIPN used to protect the last protected group addressed Control frame.
 It is used by the receiver as the initial value for the replay counter for the CIGTK.(#M7)

 The CIGTK field contains the CIGTK.(#M7)

+The format of the MLO CIGTK KDE is shown in Figure 12-xx (MLO CIGTK KDE).